guardian/interactive-percentage-russian-controled-ukraine/docs/dark-mode-in-apps.md

 ## Interactive templates: adding dark mode

-Because atom content is unpacked and the html/css/js dropped directly into the html page, you can use standard dark mode CSS (remember to limit it to apps-only classes so it doesn't show up on dotcom) and as long as it is specific enough it should work [CONFIRM].
+Because atom content in interactive pages is unpacked and the html/css/js dropped directly into the html, you can use standard dark mode CSS.
+Just remember to limit it to apps-only classes so it doesn't show up on dotcom (dotcom currently doesn't support dark mode).
+As long as it is specific enough it should work [CONFIRM].

 ```CSS
 @media (prefers-color-scheme: dark) {